ryan-p-randall/ryan-p-randall.github.io/_pages/uses.md

 - [Visual Studio Code](https://code.visualstudio.com/) is a gratis text editor with many, many themes and extensions.
 Here's an example of each of those:
     - [Daybreak](https://daybreaktheme.com/) is a lovely warm dark theme.
     - [Dendron](https://wiki.dendron.so/) is a great extension for organizing & retrieving notes.
+- [Working Copy](https://workingcopyapp.com) lets you do Git-related things on your phone.
+So if you use Jekyll and want to be able to update things away from your computer, it's an excellent choice!

 ### Reading